fedeghe/synchazard/source/README.md

 Here you can build:
 - a non trivial amount of sample code, which covers almost all the features provided:
     `> npm run build:home`
-    then
+    then in another terminal tab
     `> npm start`
 - a minimalistic due _helloworld_ that shows the simplest example I could imagine
     `> npm run build:hello`
-    then
+    then in another terminal tab
     `> npm start`

+Opening another terminal to start is needed cause in those two cases the build is set in watch mode, then any relevant editing to the source files involves will trigger the right fresh build.
-in both cases the _terminal_ will invite You to visit http://localhost:4000
+Anyway in both cases the _terminal_ will invite You to visit http://localhost:4000

 ---